 Oil palms are oil-producing trees that grow in numerous countries including: Malaysia, Indonesia, and Colombia.
 After processing, the palm fruit becomes a natural source of vegetable oil used for cooking, lipstick, ice cream, and soaps.
 These trees can grow up to 12m, or 39ft, on plantations; accordingly, a palm harvester that can extend 35ft will reach a vast majority of oil palms on the plantation.
 The current harvesting methods are dangerous and inefficient making the opportunity to enter this market very promising.
 That being said, there is a need for a safe and efficient solution for harvesting the palm fruit.
 Along with the need for a safe and efficient device, the project sponsor desires a completely well-designed device that harvests the fruit of the palm oil tree.
 During the Define and Measure phases the client requests were first identified and prioritized using a house of quality.
 In addition, a website was made to record progress on the project along Gantt charts to keep the project on track.
 During the Measure and Analyze Phase, the procurement process began.
 Throughout these phases the group also took a closer look at the design and performance of the device.
 The improvements were a tedious process but all in line with the goals of safety and efficiency.
-This report covers the Control Phase, in which the palm harvester was assembled and tested.
-The resulting report will outline the recent tests that have been conducted to confirm the operation of the mechanism.
+The Control Phase consisted of assembling and testing the palm harvester mechanism.
+Testing included timing of the raising and lowering of the telescoping pole as well as testing of the cutting mechanism on a tree branch.
+This report includes all previous documentation of the project as well as final calculations of battery capacity and updates on the project since the Control Phase.